 - (2) These are non-GAAP financial measures.
 For supplemental financial data and a corresponding reconciliation of (a) net income computed in accordance with GAAP to adjusted EBITDA and (b) net income computed in accordance with GAAP to adjusted net income and to adjusted EPS, in each case for the fiscal years ended December 31, 2015 and 2014, see Annex A to this Proxy Statement.
-We also refer to "adjusted EBITDA," "adjusted net income" and "adjusted EPS" from time to time in our public reporting as "EBITDA, as adjusted" (or as "normalized EBITDA"), "net income attributable to CBRE Group, Inc., as adjusted." respectively. - As described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, our Board and management use non-GAAP financial measures to evaluate our performance and manage our operations.
+We also refer to "adjusted EBITDA," "adjusted net income" and "adjusted EPS" from time to time in our public reporting as "EBITDA, as adjusted" (or as "normalized EBITDA"), "net income attributable to CBRE Group, Inc., as adjusted" and "diluted income per share attributable to CBRE Group, Inc. shareholders, as adjusted," respectively. - As described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, our Board and management use non-GAAP financial measures to evaluate our performance and manage our operations.
 However, non-GAAP financial measures should be viewed in addition to, and not as an alternative for, financial results prepared in accordance with GAAP.
 The term "GAAP," as used in this Proxy Statement, means generally accepted accounting principles in the United States.